Old Spanish Trail

 Preserving our Western Heritage

-The Old Spanish National Historic Trail helps preserve our western heritage and today's travelers along the trail will experience a dramatic western landscape and a region rich in adventure, history and lore.
+The Old Spanish National Historic Trail helps to preserve our western heritage.
+Today's travelers along the trail can experience a dramatic western landscape and a region rich in adventure, history and lore.

 Access along the trail is best accomplished by automobile.
 Currently, there are very few officially designated hiking trails along the trail corridor but hiking opportunities do exist since much of the general route lies along federal lands.

-As you travel the route, please respect "No Trespassing Signs" and local jurisdictions as they are encountered.
+As you travel the route, please respect "No Trespassing Signs" and local jurisdictions.
 It is important to practice good trail ethics and leave no trace of your visit.
 Artifacts are protected by federal law.

-Be sure to take advantage of the varied interpretive actives offered by our many Trail Partners along the route.
-Trail Partners can provide a wealth of trail information and tips for experiencing cultural activities and local heritage events.
+Be sure to take advantage of the varied interpretive venues offered by our many Trail Partners along the route.
+Local museums, national parks and monuments, and other information centers can provide a wealth of trail information and tips for experiencing cultural activities and local heritage events.